trufi-association/trufi-server-cities/README.md

 ## Intraweb

 In a [production environment](#production_environmemt) this backend wires up a complete Intraweb for sysadmins to debug/check (misbehaving) extensions related to a city.
 A sysadmin can enjoy the beauty of the webportals of some extensions without the need to expose them to the public (our provided nginx configurations for each extension limit access extremely).
-The Intraweb is accessible at  `localhost:8090` of your server.
+The Intraweb is accessible at  `localhost:8090` on your server.
 So do the well known [SSH port forwarding](https://phoenixnap.com/kb/ssh-port-forwarding) magic to access it through your webbrowser on your own machine.

 ```sh
 ssh <username on server>@<server hostname or ip> -L 8090:127.0.0.1:8090